Canada's East Coast Wildlife Special 11 days aboard RCGS Resolute

 - Day 11 | Louisbourg

-Located on the edge of the Grand Banks, hundreds of kilometers from the coast, Sable Island has a storied history as a graveyard of ships, with more than 350 ships falling victim to the treacherous currents and sandbars.
-Sporadically inhabited by sealers, shipwreck survivors and salvagers, the island is now home to fewer than six year-round inhabitants, a herd of wild horses and one of the largest gray seal colonies in the world.
-It is an important stopover for numerous migratory bird species as they make their way to and from the High Arctic regions.
-Sable Island is now one of Canada’s newest national parks.
+The first stop on our East Canada adventure will be the long sandy beaches of one of Canada’s newest national parks, the scenic Sable Island.
+Located on the edge of the Grand Banks, Sable Island has a storied history as a graveyard of ships, with more than 350 ships falling victim to the treacherous currents and sandbars.
+We will take a walk around this historically significant area to discover its scenic and wildlife secrets.
+Having just 6 permanent human inhabitants, Sable Island is home to a herd of wild horses, one of the largest grey seal colonies in the world, and is an important stopover for numerous migratory bird species as they make their way to and from the High Arctic regions.

 The Magdalen Islands